 Dynasty Fantasy Football League Rules and Settings

-If you put 1,000 fantasy managers in a room and asked them each to design their own league with their preferred rules and settings, you might legitimately get 1,000 different sets of settings.
+If you polled 1,000 fantasy managers and asked them each to craft their own league with their preferred rules and settings, there’s a very real chance you would get 1,000 different sets of settings.

 There are fantasy football platforms out there with truly unlimited levels of customization.
 There’s no way I, or anyone, could cover every minute detail.